patmorin/deathprob2/README.md

 - How much would a covid infection increase your chances of dying this year?
 - How much would an organ donation increase your risk of dying this year?

 Warning: The answers obtained from this program may cause anxiety.
 Many people usually underestimate their risk of dying by at least an order of magnitude.
-For example, a 48-year Ontario man has a 1/392 chance of dying in the next year.
+For example, a typical 48-year old Ontario male has a 1/392 chance of dying in the next year.